openpbl-school/InvestorRelations/docs/README.md

 <br>
 <br>

 <a name="presentation"></a>

 ## PRESENTATION

-THE OPPORTUNITY
+**THE OPPORTUNITY**

-Problem-based learning
+**Problem-based learning**
-Successfully embraced learning strategy by Harvard, Minerva and 42;
+- Successfully embraced learning strategy by Harvard, Minerva and 42;
-Students learn by solving problems and reflecting on their experiences;
+- StudentsStudents learn by solving problems and reflecting on their experiences;
-Pragmatic learning experiences that accelerate student employability gains;
+- Pragmatic learning experiences that accelerate student employability gains;

 The scaling problem of PBL
-PBL requires high-level resources that become scarce as school activities expand;
+- PBLPBL requires high-level resources that become scarce as school activities expand;

 Solving the scaling problem of PBL
-Act on the availability of the two largest direct cost items: hosting and faculty;
+- Act on the availability of the two largest direct cost items: hosting and faculty;
-Work with third party assets to ensure the high availability of these resources;
+- Work with third party assets to ensure the high availability of these resources;
 Intensive use of technology to sustain strategic partnerships with key resource providers;

 Strategic partnerships